Equidad en salud

 Prescription prices are determined by drug manufacturers, pharmacies and pharmacy benefits managers (PBMs).

-- When a patient uses the discount card for a prescription, the discount company receives a small percentage of the profit.
+• When a patient uses the discount card for a prescription, the discount company receives a small percentage of the profit.

 Where can you use drug discount cards?

-Most major pharmacies accept medication cash cards.
+Most major pharmacies accept these medication cash cards.

-Just present the RX card to your pharmacist before filling or paying for your prescription.
+All you need to do is present the RX card to your pharmacist before filling or paying for your prescription.
 The pharmacist will enter the discount card information into their system.
 Then they’ll deduct the discount from your out-of-pocket medication cost.

 Many large pharmacy chains can afford this loss.
 But independent pharmacies sometimes lose money on the transaction.
 If you use a small family-run pharmacy, ask if they accept discount cards before filling your prescription.